arena-respawn/arenares-prefab/README.md

 - Stock Engineer were not impactful for sitting at spawn.
 - In 3 out of 16 rounds, teammates were respawned by capturing the point.

 Thanks to [H₂OGamez](https://steamcommunity.com/id/h20gamez) for Arena Respawn prefab.
+Modified by me.